 Summary

 The Spokane River Regional Toxics Task Force (SRRTTF) is developing a comprehensive plan to reduce polychlorinated biphenyls (PCBs) in the Spokane River.
 Development of the comprehensive plan will benefit from an understanding of the sources and pathways of PCBs in the Spokane River watershed, allowing the plan to target control of the most important sources and pathways.
 A prior memorandum (LimnoTech, 2015) described potential sources and transport mechanisms affecting PCBs in the Spokane River and its contributing watershed.
 This memorandum quantifies the magnitude of those sources and pathways to the extent possible, using site-specific data when available and literature sources otherwise.
-Because to the extensive reliance on literature values, many estimates are accurate only to an order of magnitude.
+Because of the extensive reliance on literature values, many estimates are accurate only to an order of magnitude.
 Although uncertain, these estimates are still worthwhile, as distinguishing sources and pathways as “likely significant” or “relatively unimportant” will be valuable in developing the comprehensive plan.

 Legacy PCBs in buildings (e.g. small capacitors, caulks) and legacy soil contamination are estimated to be the largest sources of PCBs in the watershed.
 Cumulative loading across all wastewater treatment plants, contaminated groundwater, and stormwater/combined sewer overflows are estimated to be the primary delivery mechanisms of PCBs to the Spokane River.
 PCB loading from Lake Coeur d’Alene and tributaries are of similar magnitude to these other primary delivery mechanisms, but this is due to a very large volume of flow at a low concentration.
 Insufficient data exists to made credible estimates of the magnitude of most transport pathways between the above sources and delivery mechanisms.